Theme

 Beyond suggestion mode

-The main point of interest is that goose is framed around action and execution.
+What readers may want to notice is that goose is framed around action and execution.
 That makes it relevant to readers following the shift from assistant-style coding tools toward broader agent workflows.

 Availability